moov-io/watchman/README.md

 ## Usage

 The Watchman project implements an HTTP server and [Go library](https://pkg.go.dev/github.com/moov-io/watchman) for searching, parsing, and downloading lists.
-We also have an [example](https://pkg.go.dev/github.com/moov-io/watchman/examples) of the webhook service.
 Below, you can find a detailed list of features offered by Watchman:

-- Download OFAC, BIS Denied Persons List (DPL), and various other data sources on startup
+- Download OFAC, US/UK/EU CSL, BIS Denied Persons List (DPL), and various other data sources on startup
   - Admin endpoint to [manually refresh OFAC and DPL data](docs/runbook.md#force-data-refresh)
 - Index data for searches
-- Async searches and notifications (webhooks)
-- Manual overrides to mark a `Company` or `Customer` as `unsafe` (blocked) or `exception` (never blocked).
 - Library for OFAC and BIS DPL data to download and parse their custom files

 ### Docker